ilanschnell/ironpkg/README.txt

 are pre-indexed.
 The point of the index file (index-depend.bz2) is that enpkg can download this file at the beginning of an install session and resolve dependencies prior to downloading the actual files.
-The CLI called 'index-tool' provides tools to create the index file in an egg directory which can then be served over HTTP.

 egginst: